 C.4 In some circumstances apparent future plant margins may exceed 20%.
 This

-may arise where NGESO has been notified of increases in future generation capacity but has not yet been formally notified of future reductions in generation capacity due to plant closures.
+may arise where the ISOP has been notified of increases in future generation capacity but has not yet been formally notified of future reductions in generation capacity due to plant closures.
 The ranking order technique maintains the output of power stations considered more likely to operate at times of ACS peak demand at more realistic levels and treats those less likely to operate as non-contributory.

 C.5 This is achieved by ranking all directly connected power stations, embedded